 Q: How long does it take to test for Variants of Concern?

-A: All positive COVID-19 samples are sent for screening tests for the presence of mutations associated with the Variants of Concern.
-All samples that are found to contain these mutations are immediately forwarded to public health officials for enhanced contact tracing procedures.
+A: Positive COVID-19 samples are sent for screening tests for the presence of mutations associated with the Variants of Concern.
+All samples that are found to contain these mutations are immediately forwarded to public health officials for contact tracing purposes.